pemesteves/Saving_Christmas/README.md

 * C#
 * Unity

-#### To play the game download the zip file called 'Saving Christmas!' on releases (or on the itch.io page) and run the executable.
+#### To play the game download the zip file called 'Saving.Christmas' on releases (or the 'Saving Chritmas!' file on the itch.io page) and run the executable.
 ### Have fun!